Heart problems may be rare in pro athletes after COVID-19 - WTMJ

 Almost 4% had abnormal results on heart tests done after they recovered but subsequent MRI exams found heart inflammation in less than 1% of the athletes.
 These five athletes all had COVID-19 symptoms.
 Whether their heart problems were caused by the virus is unknown although the researchers think that is likely.

-They were sidelined for about three months and returned to play without any problems, said Dr. Mathew Martinez of Morristown Medical Center in New Jersey.
+They were sidelined for about three months, had no further problems and at least some returned to play, said Dr. Matthew Martinez of Morristown Medical Center in New Jersey.
 He’s the study’s lead author and team cardiologist for football’s New York Jets.

 Two previous smaller studies in college athletes recovering from the virus suggested heart inflammation might be more common.
 The question is of key interest to athletes, who put extra stress on their hearts during play, and undetected heart inflammation has been linked with sudden death.